-- Open a Source Code/Edit window (on page 106) and move to the indicated line by pressing Enter or F2. - Display a pop-up context menu by right-clicking with the mouse, or by pressing Shift+F10.
+- Open a Source Code/Edit window (see page 97) and move to the indicated line by pressing Enter or F2. - Display a pop-up context menu by right-clicking with the mouse, or by pressing Shift+F10.
 This pop-up menu allows you to change the properties of the Build Results tab.